Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Check your insurance network

-If you have insurance, this step immediately narrows your options and saves significant money.
-Call the member services number on your insurance card and ask: (1) What is my mental health copay?
-(2) Do I need a referral from my primary care doctor?
-(3) Is there a session limit?
-Then ask for a list of in-network mental health providers near you, or search the insurance company's online provider directory.
+If you have insurance, this step narrows the field and saves money.
+Call the member services number on your insurance card and ask: what is my mental health copay, do I need a referral, is there a session limit?
+Then ask for a list of in-network providers near you, or search the insurance company's online directory.

 Call your insurance or search their online directory.
-Note your copay amount and any requirements.
+Note your copay and any requirements (referral, prior authorization).

 3